allevo/seqflow-js/packages/website/src/pages/GetStarted_0prerequisites.md

 Welcome to SeqFlow Get Started section!

-Here you can find the basic concept of the framework and how it can help your development.
-If you looking for a deep analysis about the reason, there's a dedicated page [here](/why "the reason of SeqFlow").
+Here, you can find the basic concept of the framework and how it can help your development.
+If you are looking for a deep analysis of the reason, there's a dedicated page [here](/why "the reason of SeqFlow").

 Are you looking for more complex examples?
 Check the <a href="/examples">examples page</a>.